kanliG/toirec/README.md

 # toirec

-Start with loadMRD.ipynb then we can discuss it further in our meeting
+Start with loadMRD_GK.ipynb then we can discuss it further in our meeting